CET Prague Study Abroad

 Your semester offers two Traveling Seminars—one week in Poland, the Czech Republic, and Austria, and another 4-day weekend trip to Budapest, Hungary.
 Your core course influences your exact itinerary, but you and your classmates might:

 • Visit Krakow, Poland.
-Meet with Polish entrepreneurs, visit the Communist era’s ideal neighborhood in the Nowa Huta Workers’ Quarter, and see Schindler’s Factory.
+Meet with local students and attend guest lectures, and visit the Communist era’s ideal neighborhood in the Nowa Huta Workers’ Quarter.

 • Reflect at Auschwitz-Birkenau.
 Go on a guided visit, engage in a discussion with local students, and attend a film screening.